Neethu9074/carbon/docs/CODE_STYLE.md

 # Code Style

-Most code style rules are checked by linters, also, code formatting is applied by prettier.
-Linters and prettier are run automatically by a pre-commit hook on all files which have staged changes.
+Most code style rules are checked by linters.
+Code formatting is applied via prettier.
+Linters and prettier run automatically triggered by pre-commit hook on all files which have staged changes.
 If possible, you should [configure your IDE/Editor](#running-prettier-on-save) to run prettier on all files when saving the file.

 _CAUTION:_ If you use `git add --patch` to only commit a portion of a file's changes while excluding other changes in the same file from the commit by not adding them, the pre-commit hook will still add the whole file with all changes, so that won't work.